-Using experimental systems and patient material we study the immune system with specific interest related to hematopoesis/leukemia, autoimmune disease, and cancer therapy.
+Using experimental systems and patient material we study the immune system with specific interest related to autoimmune disease, and cancer therapy.

 The Wermeling Laboratory is located at the Center for Molecular Medicine (CMM), Karolinska University Hospital, Solna, Sweden, physically located here.
 The group is part of the Rheumatology Unit, Department of Medicine, Karolinska Institutet, Solna.

 This website is maintained by Fredrik Wermeling.
 Opinions expressed are the author’s own and do not necessarily reflect the view of the Karolinska Institutet, the Karolinska Hospital, CMM or any other organization mentioned on the website.